Useful TCPDUMP Commands for Packet Sniffer

-This is used to see all the available interface in Linux machine.
+This used to see all the available interface in Linux machine.

-This is used to see number of packets needs to be captured
+That’s used to see number of packets needs to be captured.

 You can use –s0 to capture all packets.

-Print the link-level header on each dump line.
-This can be used, to print MAC layer addresses for protocols.
+Print the link-level header on each dump line, this is to print MAC layer addresses for protocols.

-This is used to capture the output and save in file
+This used to capture the output and save in file.

 - For particular port